jaikechen/AngularWithAsp.netCore/README.md

             var result =  items.ToPaged(pageNumber, pageSize,sortField, sortOrder);
 ```
 2.3 the model.effect dispatch another action PageLoaded
-3. in model.reducer, get the pageLoaded action, then it update the state, put the result to stae
+3. in model.reducer, get the pageLoaded action, then it update the state, put the result to state
 4. thanks to Rxjs, user-list page get notified, then it re-render the page.